 Amongst the presenters of his music are the "Cube" ensemble from Chicago, the "Hong Kong Chinese Orchestra Chamber Ensemble," the "El Cimarron Ensemble" from Salzburg, "IIIZ+," "Sagye" from Seoul, "ALEA III," "Dinosaur Annex," "BMOP," and "Arcadian Winds" from Boston, "re-sound" from Melbourne, "Ensemble Phorminx" from Darmstadt, "The New Millennium Ensemble" from New York, the "Bangkok Saxophone Quartet," "Duo Contemporain" from Rotterdam, "UnitedBerlin," and "AsianArt Ensemble" from Berlin; the "BundesJazzOrchester," the "Gürzenich Orchester der Stadt Köln," the "Heidelberger Sinfoniker;" and the "Landesjugendorchester NRW;" conductors like Stewart EMERSON, Thomas KALB, Jeffrey MILARSKY, Roger NELSON, Richard PITTMAN, Morris ROSENZWEIG, Carl ROSMAN, Peter SELWYN, Johannes STERT, Markus STENZ, George TSONTAKIS, Timothy WEISS, Stephan WINCKLER, and Thomas WISE; and soloists like Claudia BUDER, Phoebe CARRAI, Il-Ryun CHUNG, DAI Xiaolian, Makiko GOTO, JI Aeri, KIM Woongsik, Marco LIENHARD, Dimitris MARINOS, MEI Han, Marlene MILD, Heather O'DONNELL, Frances PAPPAS, SAITOH Tetsu, Robert SCHULZ, Jeremias SCHWARZER, Janet UNDERHILL, Olaf VAN GONNISSEN, WANG Changyuan, Laura YOUNG, and Martin ZEHN amongst many others.
 HAKENBERG'S work has been featured in portrait concerts by the Folkwang Music School in Essen, Germany, by Greenwich House Arts in New York City, by the Academy for Musical Arts in Darmstadt, Germany, and in a weekend focussing on his music presented by Landesmusikrat NRW and European Capital of Culture Ruhr.2010 in Witten, Germany.

 Films by Theo LIPFERT with scores by Stefan HAKENBERG, "Solving for X," "The Displacement Map," and "Taubman Sucks," won awards at festivals in Portland (Oregon), Kansas City, and Honolulu, and three screenings at the Tribeca Film Festival among many more places.
 Films with his music can be seen on US television channels regularly and "From the Mekong to Montana" was screened at the Park City Film Music Festival 2012.
 In 2007 HAKENBERG was credited with having written the first "climate opera" with his chamber work "The Egg Musher," libretto by Michael KERSTAN, on the topic of global warming.
-His last opera "Schau nicht zurück, Orfeo!" on a libretto by Patricia Anne SIMPSON was premiered to great acclaim in 2010 at the International Gluck Opera Festival in Nuremberg, Germany.
+His dance opera "Schau nicht zurück, Orfeo!" (libretto: Patricia Anne SIMPSON) was premiered to great acclaim in 2010 at the International Gluck Opera Festival in Nuremberg, Germany.
+His last opera "The Amputation of Charlie Sharp" (libretto Philip GOUREVITCH) was premiered in 2014 at the festival "NOW!" in Essen, Germany.

 HAKENBERG attended the conservatories of Düsseldorf and Cologne where he studied composition with Hans Werner HENZE.
 He received a Ph.D. from Harvard University where he studied with Bernard RANDS and Mario DAVIDOVSKY.
 Other grants and fellowships brought him to the summer festivals in Tanglewood (where he studied with Oliver KNUSSEN on a Leonard Bernstein Fellowship), Aspen (where he studied with John HARBISON), and Fontainebleau (where he studied with Betsy JOLAS), to the artist colonies "The MacDowell Colony" in New Hampshire, "Yaddo" in Saratoga Springs, and the "Atelierhaus Worpswede" in Lower Saxony.
 MeetTheComposer, the Alaska State Council on the Arts, various Alaskan arts and humanities councils, the State Music Council of North-Rhine Westphalia, and the Endowments for the Arts in North-Rhine Westphalia and Lower Saxony have directly sponsored his work repeatedly.